 Saas-Fee is another fantastic Swiss ski resort, near Zermatt.
 Saas-Fee doesn’t get the big name recognition like other Swiss ski resorts, but it does have a glacier for guaranteed snow, gorgeous glittery views, and a romantic ski village with no cars (and few crowds).

 A Swiss ski vacation promises awesome Alps scenery, amazing alpine skiing – especially if you hire a guide to explore off-piste.
-Pretty postcard villages nestle at the base of towering mountains with luxury Swiss ski hotels serving fantastic local cuisine of Swiss fondue and raclette, and lively après ski schnapps, song and dance.
-The Swiss know how to live and celebrate their mountain heritage, and you can partake in this luxury mountain adventure on a Swiss ski vacation.
+Pretty postcard villages nestle at the base of towering mountains with luxury Swiss ski hotels serving signature local cuisine of Swiss fondue and raclette, with a side of lively après ski, schnapps, song and dance.
+The Swiss know how to live and celebrate their mountain heritage, and you can partake in this luxury alpine adventure on a Swiss ski vacation.

 More Europe Ski Reviews: